 Ankush Khandelwal is a Heads Up Pot Limit Omaha (HUPLO) professional poker player in online high stakes games with a win rate of 28bb/100.
 This Statistics major quit his job as a derivates trader because it wasn’t challenging enough.
-Ankush latest victory was the 2018 Pentamind championship, the main event of the Mind Sports Olympiad which unites the very best of board and card game masters around the world.
+Ankush’s latest victory was the 2020 Pentamind championship, the Mind Sports Olympiad’s main event, which unites the very best of the board and card game masters from around the world.

-OUSC had an exclusive interview with Ankush Khandelwal, to get a better insight into online Omaha poker.
+OnlineUnitedStatesCasinos had an exclusive interview with the champ, in 2019, to get a better insight into online Omaha poker.

 You were born in India and grew up in England, at some point you became a mathematical genius, what was that big influence that made you a game theory specialist?